 Q Please clarify length-limits for entries.

 For example, let’s say a newspaper ran a 10-piece series in daily installments.
-To enter the series, editors would select up to five installments from the 10 in the series (the “heart” of the material) and the combined word count for all five installments would have to come in at not much more than 5,000 words.
+To enter the series, editors would select up to three installments from the 10 in the series (the “heart” of the material) and the combined word count for all five installments would have to come in at not much more than 5,000 words.
 Sidebars do not count as installments but they do contribute to word count.